Turbocharger Vs Supercharger – What’s Best?

-We completely understand the appeal with superchargers, they’re the easier option which provides a consistent and predictable delivery.
+We completely understand the appeal of superchargers, they’re the easier option that provides a consistent and predictable delivery.

-However, we just love the look, sound and sheer ridiculousness that can be achieved with turbos.
-Nothing quite beats waiting for the turbo to kick in, lighting up the rear tires and throwing the car down sideways.
-Just make sure you don’t bin it!
+However, we just love the look, sound, and sheer ridiculousness that can be achieved with turbos.
+We just love the “Whoosh” too much.
+Nothing quite beats waiting for the turbo to kick in, lighting up the rear tires, and throwing the car down sideways.
+Just make sure you hold the steering wheel tight and don’t bin it!

-Although the arguments will undoubtedly ever end, we hope that our guide has given you a little more firepower to emphasise your side of the argument!
+Although the arguments will undoubtedly never end, we hope that our guide has given you a little more firepower to emphasize your side of the argument!
 Good luck!

 After a specific guide for your car?

-We’ve done exclusive guides for some of the most sought after models and we’re planning to do a whole lot more, here’s our current list.
-If we’ve missed yours off, let us know!
+We’ve done exclusive guides for some of the most sought-after models and we’re planning to do a whole lot more, here’s our current list.
+If we’ve missed yours, let us know!